Dorian

 Not even heartbreak.

 Just exhaustion.
 Mental and emotional exhaustion.
-Like everything inside him had emptied at once and left nothing behind but the echo of what used to be.
 He stared at the bed.
 At the towel.
 At the bathroom door still cracked from the night before.
-The steam had dried.
-Now there was only fog.
+The steam had dried now.

 He reached for his phone with a trembling hand and blocked Ryin’s number without hesitation, then he pulled up Tony’s contact and hit call.